davetang/learning_r/README.md

     ## [1] 2 4 4 6 6 8

-Named vectors can be used as simple lookup tables.
+Named vectors (see [Attributes](#attributes)) can be used as simple lookup tables.
+Make sure that the names are unique and non-missing.

 ``` r
 my_lookup <- c(